Justification of Red List Category

 There have been moderately rapid declines in range and reporting rates of this species based on data from Southern African Bird Atlas Projects, and these declines may continue into the future.
 The rate of decline is not thought to meet the threshold for Vulnerable, but it is precautionarily considered to approach this threshold and hence the species is listed as Near Threatened.

 The species is thought to be undergoing a moderately rapid decline, as implied by range and reporting rate reductions between Southern African Bird Atlas Projects (SABAP).
-Lee and Barnard (2015) place the range reduction between SABAPs as 32% (SABAP1 1987-1992; SABAP2 2007-ongoing), with a reporting rate decline of 31%.
+Lee and Barnard (2016) place the range reduction between SABAPs as 32% (SABAP1 1987-1992; SABAP2 2007-ongoing), with a reporting rate decline of 31%.
 However, Lee et al. (2017) place the range decline at 25%, but with a reporting rate decline of 53.4%.
-The time between SABAPs is also greater than the 3 generation period for this species (c.13 years).
-Therefore, the rate of decline is assessed as being <30% over 3 generations, but it is suspected to approach this rate.
-Given that climate change may be having a particular impact on this species, this decline is suspected to continue into the future.
+Over three generations, these rates are equivalent to declines of 11 - 28%.
+Given that climate change may be having a particular impact on this species (Oswald et al. 2018), this decline is suspected to continue into the future.

 Conservation Actions Underway